Copyright 2018 by Chris Benedict

 “Yes, a cute little puppy.
 She ran away and I need help finding her.”

-But the man was pushing at the window, trying to push it open.
-“Please, I’m worried about her.
+But the man was pushing at her window, trying to open it.
+“Please help me, I’m so worried.
 She’s been missing all day and she needs her medicine.”
 His eyes were big and his mouth was sad.

 The man was smiling again.
 “Come on,” he ordered, holding out his hands.
 “I’ll help you down so you don’t hurt yourself.”

-Mommy and daddy came running to her screams, but the man at the window was already dead.
-When she told them what had happened, they exchanged a look.
+Mommy and Daddy came running to her screams, but the man at the window was already dead.
+When she told them what happened, they exchanged a look of concern.

-“She’s too young,” mommy said, hugging Stephanie’s head gently against her chest.
+“She’s too young,” Mommy said, hugging Stephanie’s head gently against her chest.
+“It’s too scary.”

-“I told you there was a monster,” she accused them with tears in her angry eyes.
+“I told you there was a monster,” Stephanie accused them with tears in her angry eyes.
 “Now do you believe me?”

 “The puppy!”
 In her terror Stephanie had forgotten all about it.
 “I was s’posed to help him find her.
 She needs her medicine, we have to look!”

-“And good night, mister harvestman,” Stephanie said softly as she heard a soft skitter-scratch from under the bed.
+“And good night, mister harvestman,” Stephanie whispered, as she heard a soft skitter-scratch from under the bed.